 Office of Admissions & Student Outreach

 California State University San Marcos

 333 S. Twin Oaks Valley Road

 San Marcos, CA 92096-0001

-For all Extended Learning degree programs, "foreign students" include those who hold U.S. visas as students, exchange visitors, or in other nonimmigrant classifications.
-You must submit academic records from foreign institutions.
+International students please note: You must submit academic records from foreign institutions.
 The original foreign transcript must be on file and if they are not written in English, they must be accompanied by certified English translations.
 In addition, all foreign transcripts must be evaluated by one of the eight approved CSUSM foreign transcript evaluation agencies.
-Please visit this link to obtain the list of the eight approved CSUSM foreign transcript evaluation agencies.
-A course by course evaluation is requested from one of the eight approved CSUSM foreign transcript evaluation agencies.
-Please note that the evaluation and the original foreign transcript must be submitted to Extended Learning.
+Please see the list of the eight approved CSUSM foreign transcript evaluation agencies.

 Background Check and Drug Screen Policy